Vestibular and Dizziness

 If your dizziness is not improving or becoming worse, it is important to let your doctor know.
 Your doctor can help determine the causes of your dizziness and refer you to the appropriate specialist(s).

-If you experience a brief spinning sensation, this is likely very treatable.
+Some types of dizziness are very treatable.
 You should try and see a medical professional trained in the vestibular system📝Located in your inner ear.
 This system provides information to your brain regarding your body and position in space.
 It also helps integrate information from your eyes or vision and your body position sensors..
 This may be a Physiotherapist or Ear, Nose, and Throat doctor.

 What does treatment look like?